Czech Republic

 Link Notice from the Ministry of Labor and Social Affairs on the announcement of the minimum wage

-New legislation reducing administrative burden of employers has been approved
+New legislation reducing administrative burden of employers is being implemented

 Employer implications/action needed Employers will be required to submit the JMHZ once a month and register all their employees in the registry before they start working, ensuring compliance with the new requirements.